 Because we are subject to extensive regulations by the states in which we become authorized or licensed to operate, we must abide by state laws that typically establish standards for instruction, qualifications of faculty, administrative procedures, marketing, recruiting, financial operations and other operational matters.
 State laws and regulations may limit our ability to offer educational programs and to award degrees.
 Some states may also prescribe financial regulations that are different from those of DOE.
 If we fail to comply with state licensing requirements, we may lose our state licensure or authorizations.
-Failure to comply with state requirements could result in Aspen losing its authorization from the Colorado Commission on Higher Education, a department of the Colorado Department of Higher Education, ("Colorado Department") or Arizona State Board for Private Postsecondary Education ("Arizona Board"), and USU losing its authorization from the California Bureau for Private Postsecondary Education ("California Bureau").
-In such event, the school would lose its eligibility to participate in Title IV Programs, or its ability to offer certain programs, any of which may force us to cease the school's operations.
+Failure to comply with state requirements could result in Aspen losing its authorization from the Colorado Commission on Higher Education, a department of the Colorado Department of Higher Education ("Colorado Department") or Arizona State Board for Private Postsecondary Education ("Arizona Board"), and USU losing its authorization from the California Bureau for Private Postsecondary Education ("California Bureau").
+In such event, the school would lose its eligibility to participate in Title IV Programs, or its ability to offer certain educational programs, any of which may force us to cease the school's operations.

-Additionally, Aspen and USU are Delaware corporations.
+Additionally, Aspen, ANI and USU are Delaware corporations.
 Delaware law requires an institution to obtain approval from the Delaware Department of Education, or Delaware DOE, before it may incorporate with the power to confer degrees.
-In July 2012, Aspen received notice from the Delaware DOE that it is granted provisional approval status effective until June 30, 2015.
+In July 2012, Aspen received notice from the Delaware DOE that it was granted provisional approval status effective until June 30, 2015.
 On April 25, 2016, the Delaware DOE informed Aspen University it was granted full approval to operate with degree-granting authority in the State of Delaware until July 1, 2020.
-The Delaware DOE has accepted USU's application and we're awaiting formal confirmation that USU has been granted provisional status following receipt of payment.
-The hybrid Phoenix campus is operated by a wholly-owned Delaware corporation which intends to apply to the Delaware DOE.
+On June 6, 2018, the Delaware DOE granted an initial operating license to United States University until June 30, 2023.